linuxdeepin/deepin-manual/manual-assets/community/deepin-draw/en_US/index.md

 ### Theme

-The window theme includes Light Theme, Dark Theme and System Theme (default).
+The window theme provides three theme types, namely Light Theme, Dark Theme and System Theme (default).

 1. On the Draw interface, click ![icon_menu](icon/icon_menu.svg).
-2. Click **Theme** to choose one theme.
+2. Click **Theme** to select one theme.

 ### Help

-Click "Help" to get the manual.
-This will help you further understand how to use Draw.

 1. On the Draw interface, click ![icon_menu](icon/icon_menu.svg).
 2. Click **Help** to view the manual of Draw.

 ### About

 1. On the Draw interface, click ![icon_menu](icon/icon_menu.svg).
-2. Click **About** to view the version and introductions of Draw.
+2. Click **About** to view the version and introduction of Draw.

 ### Exit